Short Guide to Financial Planning

 ● Financial planning is financial management on an individual level, where specialized plans are developed for clients to meet their specific goals.

 ● Financial planners come from all different backgrounds and different types of advisors focus on different aspects of finance.
+Do your research before choosing a financial planner.

 ● Some common disciplines a financial planner helps with include saving, budgeting, investing, risk management, estate planning, college planning, tax prep, and retirement planning.